mrballistic/bill-tracker/memory-bank/progress.md

 - Design principles and rules documented for consistent UI/UX
 - ESLint configuration established with TypeScript and React plugins
 - MIT License added to the project
+- Static export (Next.js `next export`) is fully supported
+- App loads demo data from `/public/data/bills.json` if no user data
+- User changes persist in `localStorage`
+- Data loading and persistence logic is robust
+- Strong automated test coverage (see `coverage/`)

 ## What's Left to Build